dariarodionova/Unity-UI-best-practices-/Unity UI best practices.md

 ![Alt](layout_component.png)

 8. **Disable Raycast Target** </br>
 Disable Raycast Target property for all non-interactive elements straight after you have created them.
-Grayphic Raycaster will perform intersection checks every frame for all elements that are marked as a Racast Target.
+Graphic Raycaster will perform intersection checks every frame for all elements that are marked as a Racast Target.
 In case of complex UI with inappropretely marked elements that  could seriously influence performance.
 ![Alt](raycast.png)

 9. **Use Presets** </br>